 KRRL- What was the last thing that literally made you laugh out loud?

-KRRL- How do you incorporate humor into your writing (blogging)?
+KRRL- Catch-22 is great.
+Very sarcastic about the absurdity of it all.
+How do you incorporate humor into your writing?

 KRRL- On a scale from 1 to 10 (1 being dead serious, and 10 being non-stop jokes) what is the level of humor you usually prefer to read?